wmde/wikibase-release-pipeline/docs/topics/testing.md

 Tests are organized in "suites" which can be found in `test/suites`.
 Each suite runs a series of specs (tests) found in the `test/specs` directory.
 Which specs run in each suite by default are specified in the `.config.ts` file in each suite directory under the `specs` key.

-All test suites except `example` and `upgrade` are ran against the most recently built local Docker images, those are the images with the `:latest` tag which are also taken when no tag is specified.
+All test suites are ran against the most recently built local Docker images, those are the images with the `:latest` tag which are also taken when no tag is specified.
 The `example` test suite runs against the remote Docker Images specified in the configuration in the `/example` directory.
-The `upgrade` suite runs the remote Docker images from the specified previous version, and tests upgrading to the latest local build.

 You can run the tests in the docker container locally as they are ran in CI using `test.sh`.